 Growing up I’ve had quite a weird taste in things according to popular conventions.
-I grew up as a black kid in the hood not liking hip-hop or mainstream music but instead having a fondness for video game music and JPOP.
+I grew up in the hood not liking hip-hop or mainstream music but instead having a fondness for video game music and JPOP.
 I always found what I listened to on the radio to be quite distasteful, stories that I still don’t resonate with to this very day.
 Growing up I watched anime in a world where anime was still a niche entity compared to nowadays were it’s becoming increasingly mainstream.

 I’ve always had quite an eccentric personality, always seeking things that I found to be niche or interesting to me.
 To be brutally honest I find the world that we live in to be trite and boring with regards to what is possible.
 This world nevertheless always will be filled with marvels to behold so I shall elaborate on what I mean.